codesandbox/codesandbox-client/packages/homepage/content/docs/6-templates.md

 ---
 title: 'Templates'
 authors: ['Saeris']
-description: 'CodeSandbox allows you to create your  custom templates from sandboxes'
+description: 'CodeSandbox allows you to create custom templates from sandboxes'
 ---

 ## What are Templates?